department-of-veterans-affairs/va.gov-team/platform/engineering/backend/continuous-integration-process.md

 ## Create feature branch

-Each project's code base has a branch called `master` by default.
-Anything in `master` is deemed to be stable and deployable.
+Each project's code base has a branch called `main` by default.
+Anything in `main` is deemed to be stable and deployable.

-When work on a new issue or feature is started, the developer should start by creating a new feature branch based on `master`.
+When work on a new issue or feature is started, the developer should start by creating a new feature branch based on `main`.
 Since most new work derives from a GitHub Issue, it's recommended to suffix your branch name with the issue.
 For example, if you're working on a feature to collect a veteran's address as detailed in Issue #25, you might call your issue `address-i25`.

 ## Code new functionality